wp-plugins/wp-shortcode-helper/readme.txt

 2. Popup for attributes

 == Changelog ==

+= Version 1.2 =
+*	Change directory of the json-file (choose between template- or plugin-folder)
+*	Fixed javascript-errors
+*	Cleanup

 = Version 1.1 =
 *	Now you can hide the content-input in the popup